qinzhi-0110/Temporal-Context-Aggregation-Network-Pytorch/README.md

 ```
 @inproceedings{qing2021temporal,
-  author    = {Qing, Zhiwu and
-               Su, Haisheng and
-               Gan, Weihao and
-               Wang, Dongliang and
-               Wu, Wei and
-               Wang, Xiang and
-               Qiao, Yu and
-               Yan, Junjie and
-               Gao, Changxin and
-               Sang, Nong},
-  title     = {Temporal Context Aggregation Network for Temporal Action Proposal Refinement},
+  title={Temporal Context Aggregation Network for Temporal Action Proposal Refinement},
+  author={Qing, Zhiwu and Su, Haisheng and Gan, Weihao and Wang, Dongliang and Wu, Wei and Wang, Xiang and Qiao, Yu and Yan, Junjie and Gao, Changxin and Sang, Nong},
-  booktitle   = {Computer Vision and Pattern Recognition},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-  year      = {2021},
+  pages={485--494},
+  year={2021}
 }
 ```